 We use mineral accretion reef structures that can be any shape or size, allowing for original seascape compositions.
 Both functional and artistic, they evolve into large aquatic topiary-like ecosystems.

 Mineral Accretion studies have shown low volt DC electricity flowing through seawater which raises the pH locally to attract calcium carbonate and magnesium hydroxide minerals.
 These minerals deposit onto a metal matrix.
 Corals readily cement to this natural substrate and can grow faster and tolerate some environmental stress that normally bleaches or kills them.

 As more people become aware of the issues of sea level rise, climate change, pollution, and overfishing, it is our time to explore how to resuscitate our ocean biodiversity and protect our shores with interdisciplinary recoralization.

 Living Sea Sculpture is developing an interactive, immersive multimedia exhibit correlating coral health with human health through the context of artificial respiration and innovative life support.

 Kinetic, responsive sculptures will interpret data from human participants and the ocean in juxtaposition with video and sound.

 Information on climate change in the abstract does not automatically correlate with empathy or engagement in solutions.
-I hope to raise people's sensitivity to other species and our interdependence.
+We hope to raise people's sensitivity to other species and our interdependence.

 By translating participant and oceanic numerical data, the project not only quantifies results, but also enables us to see and feel our living connection with corals through our mutually breathing bodies.